Godspy

-Godspy is a dormant English-language online magazine "for Catholics and other seekers" launched in 2003, dealing with subjects from "politics to the arts, science to the economy, sexuality to ecology," and exploring the "ideas and experiences that reveal God’s presence in the world."
-The magazines name was inspired by the line in King Lear "And take upon's the mystery of things, As if we were God's spies".
+Godspy is a dormant English-language online magazine "for Catholics and other seekers" launched in 2003, dealing with subjects from "politics to the arts, science to the economy, sexuality to ecology," and exploring the "ideas and experiences that reveal God's presence in the world."
+The magazine's name was inspired by the line in King Lear: "And take upon's the mystery of things, As if we were God's spies".

 It is ad-supported and is available to read free of charge.
 The site is supposedly updated daily, while the magazine portion of the site is monthly, but no new content has been posted since February 2009.
 It has been noted as "the rare faith-based site that unabashedly promotes its point of view while remaining relevant to all readers."
-It has also been noted for sense of community created by the participation in its forums.

 Its editorial board and contributors include such notable figures as its editors Austen Ivereigh and David Scott.
-It also has as theological advisor and contributor the internationally recognized theologian, scientist and author Lorenzo Albacete.
+It also has as theological advisor and contributor the internationally recognized theologian, scientist, and author Lorenzo Albacete.

 Godspy's headquarters are located in New York, New York.

 Editorial stance

 According to Editor/Publisher Angelo Matera the magazine covers "topics and perspectives that the secular press either ignores or treats superficially".
 He describes Godspy's vision as follows:

-In a post-modern world caught between the irrational certainties of religious fanatics and the dictatorship of “whatever” relativism, GodSpy tries to offer an alternative—a Catholic vision that shows it’s possible both to believe and think critically, to stand firm and remain open to reality, to live by moral absolutes and love unconditionally.
+In a post-modern world caught between the irrational certainties of religious fanatics and the dictatorship of "whatever" relativism, GodSpy tries to offer an alternative—a Catholic vision that shows it's possible both to believe and think critically, to stand firm and remain open to reality, to live by moral absolutes and love unconditionally.